jestir1234/chat_ui_demo/README.md

 4. **Build Errors**:
    - Ensure all dependencies are installed by running `npm install`.
    - Check for any platform-specific issues in the [Expo documentation](https://docs.expo.dev/).

----

-This `README.md` file provides a clear guide for anyone who wants to install, run, and contribute to your React Native project.
-Modify the content to fit your project's specifics, such as adding more detailed instructions or customizing the file structure explanation.